jlwetzel-slab/rCLAMPS/README.md

 ![My Image](example_coef-zfC2H2-b2.a3.png)

 *Note that the coefficients for tyrosine (Y) are excluded, as it was arbitrarily chosen as the reference amino acid (i.e., log-odds change set to 0), for each base-contacting position.
-Thats is, the effect of tyrosine is absorbed into the intercept terms of the models for each base in each base position.*
+Thats is, the effect of tyrosine on preference for each base in each position are absorbed into intercept terms.*

 ### Requirements
 For a list of requirements to run rCLAMPS and/or **examplePredictions.py**, please see **requirements.txt**.
 If you wish to reproduce models examined in the manuscript, please see **modelReproductions.txt**.